mjcaisse/cppnow-website/src/pages/about/faq.md

 Given the capacity of the rooms, plan on a maximum of 100 and a minimum of 20.

 #### How much time should I reserve for questions?

 This can vary from speaker to speaker and topic to topic, but something of the order of 10 minutes for a 90-minute session.
 You can take questions as they arise, leave them until the end (or, for long sessions, just before the next break), or a mix of both, but be sure to let the audience know at the beginning if you are happy to take questions as they come or whether you prefer to leave them until the end.

-Of course, if you are involving the audience by asking them questions, you should expect questions in return during the session.
+If you are involving the audience by asking them questions, you should expect questions in return during the session.
 In taking questions during the session, try to be brief and to not get sidetracked.
 If a question deserves a longer answer than the flow of the material allows, or is a little off topic, say so and suggest coming back to it either at the end or offline.